-Students whose behaviour may become a concern will be mentored by an appropriate member of staff who they have a strong relationship with.
+Students who have amassed more than 5 negatives in a week will be mentored by an appropriate member of staff who they have a strong relationship with.

 Through a consultation with the Primary PA's and SLT a number of different systems can be used to support a student.
 Typically, we would agree a plan in school with the student, if necessary, hold a meeting with parents/carers and also inform the Inclusion Team within school.
 In some circumstances, the Safer Schools Officer may be involved in discussion or mentoring for a student and referral to the KICK Behaviour Mentoring could also be a possibility.
 We aim to bring a team around each student to offer additional support, this may be provided by the following teams in school - Attendance, Mental Health, Equality and Diversity and EAL.
 By including the student in decision making this supports strong relationships and the opportunity to share specific concerns.